sddevelopment-be/penguin-pragmatic-patterns/content/concepts/ShuHaRi.md

 title = "Shu Ha Ri"
 subtitle = "Imitation.
 Understanding.
-Emulsion." author = "Stijn Dejongh" description = "Shu Ha Ri is a Japanese martial arts concept that describes the stages of learning on the path to mastery." type = "concept" categories = [
+Emulsion." author = "Stijn Dejongh" description = "a Japanese martial arts concept that describes the stages of learning on the path to mastery." categories = [
     "learning",
 ]